Where is the Method factory?

 How much does it cost to transport a home to my location?

-Transportation costs vary significantly depending on the number, size, and weight of modules and the distance and route they travel.
+Transportation costs vary significantly depending on the number, size, and weight of modules and the distance and route they travel and begin at $800+ per truck load.
 We work with a number of trucking firms to manage transportation costs carefully.

 If my home is already designed, why do I have to pay for an architect?

-Our architects are used on every project to ensure the house is designed and placed correctly for the site.
-The architect ensures all zoning requirements are met, creates the foundation plan, and prepares a set of construction documents for permit submittal to the local jurisdiction.
+In addition to meeting building codes for our factory jurisdiction, Method homes and commercial structures are built to meet the local building codes of your site.
+Our architects are used on every project to ensure all zoning requirements are met, create a foundation plan, and prepare a set of construction documents for permit submittal to the local jurisdiction.
 Each home needs a foundation plan and site plan to be designed and engineered for local codes and conditions.
 A permit package for the local building department is also required.
-Additionally, we offer customization of the floor plans and exterior so the home properly relates to the site and owner needs and preferences, maximizing views andother conditions.
+Additionally, we offer customization of the floor plans and exterior so the home properly relates to the site and owner needs and preferences, maximizing views and other conditions.

 Will you sell your house plans?

-What is included inside the prefab home?
+What is included inside the prefab portion of the home?
 Are appliances included?

 The cost of our prefab modules includes all finishes and components — cabinets, fixtures, siding, trims, windows and doors, electrical and plumbing components, and heating and mechanical systems.
-Because homeowners typically enjoy selecting their own appliances, stoves, range hoods, refrigerators, dishwashers, clothes washers and dryers are excluded from the price.
+Because homeowners typically prefer to select their own appliance packages, items including stoves, range hoods, refrigerators, dishwashers, washers, and dryers are excluded from the modular price.
+An allowance for appliances is included in the prelimiary turnkey estimate and varies based on the series of designs.

 Do I need a separate contractor for the site-related portions of construction?

-Our construction division — Method Contracting — can serve as the site general contractor in Washington.
+Our onsite construction division — Method Contracting — can serve as the site general contractor in Washington State.
 It is ultimately your decision whether to use Method Contracting or to hire a contractor of your choice.
-If you are out of Method Contracting’s service area, we offer turn-key construction management services and will work with you to find a reputable contractor and consult with them throughout the building process.
+If you are out of Method Contracting’s service area, we offer construction management services and will work with you to find a reputable contractor and consult with them throughout the building process.

 Does Method build custom prefab homes?

 Yes.
-Method can work with clients and our architects to design your custom prefab dream home.
-We can also work with any architect for a custom one-off prefab project and consult with them on the specific prefab requirements it will take to build your home to your parameters.
+Many of Method’s projects are fully custom designs.
+Clients will often times work with Method and one of our series architect partners who are familiar with designing for modular.
+In addition, Method can work with any architect to consult on the specific design parameters required for prefab.
 Method employs master craftsmen of all trades.
 Years of experience building custom homes by hand has enabled us to bring quality to a new level by building in a controlled environment, giving our clients thoughtful, well-built prefab custom homes.

 How do I buy a Method home?